 For details, refer to the book

-Summer Palace was rebuilt shortly by
+The new Summer Palace was rebuilt shortly by Empress Dowager Cixi.
+The Old Summer Palace was never rebuilt.

 In 1860, China was forced to sign the Peking Convention, in which China was forced to observe the Treaties of Tientsin.
 China also had to pay an increased indemnity - 16 million taels of silver and Kowloon and Stonecutters Island were ceded to British etc ........

-Western Christian countries had now gained UNRESTRICTED right to legally import the Opium drug to China.
+Western Christian countries had now gained UNRESTRICTED right to legally import the Opium drug to China..

 H. Wells Williams concluded in his "Middle Kingdom" - "Great Britain, the first